 - Document Information About the Scene of the Accident.
 Be sure to make note of the weather and traffic conditions at the time the hit and run accident occurred.
 Write down any information about individuals who witnessed the accident.
 If possible, use your smartphone to take photographs of the accident scene.

 - Make Any Potential Notes About The Driver Who Performs The Hit And Run.
-If the driver who performs the hit and run is seen or spoken to, make any potential notes about the driver’s physical appearance.
-Also make note of the make, model, and color of the vehicle that belongs to the driver who performs the hit and run.
+If the driver who performs the hit and runs is seen or spoken to, make any potential notes about the driver’s physical appearance.
+Also make note of the make, model, and color of the vehicle that belongs to the driver who performs the hit and runs.
 Individuals also try to record the license plate state or as much as the number as possible of the motorist who flees the accident.
-These pieces of information can eventually prove critical in holding the driver who committed the hit run liable.
+These pieces of information can eventually prove critical in holding the driver who committed the hit-and-run liable.

 - Seek Compensation From Your Own Automobile Insurance Company.
-Individuals who are involved in a hit and run accident should consider recovering compensation through any uninsured motorist coverage that might exist on the individual’s own car insurance policy.
+Individuals who are involved in a hit-and-run accident should consider recovering compensation through an uninsured motorist coverage that might exist on the individual’s own car insurance policy.
 George state law, however, does not require that individuals obtain uninsured motorist coverage.
 Just because individuals have uninsured motorist coverage does not always mean that an insurance company will award damages.
 Individuals must remember that insurance companies can be difficult when compensation is involved.
-As a result, individuals must make every effort to find the party responsible for committing the hit and run accident.
+As a result, individuals must make every effort to find the party responsible for committing the hit-and-run accident.